 You say she's over a year old, but you don't say she's had a litter of puppies or is spayed.

 Female canines who've had a litter of puppies, or female canines who are over a year old and not been spayed, are prone to a urinary tract condition (usually solved with spaying) - you need to take her to the vet as soon as possible because there is NO home remedy for this condition.
-She is physically uncomfortable and probably a nervous wreck at the thought of having yet another accident that will upset you.

 Please, take her to the vet!